graytl/exhibitions/Metadata/Visualizing-Data/AV-Descriptions.md

 * Description: In December of 1926, Nashville and the Cumberland River, was hit with a major flooding event.
 In response to the devastation caused by the flooding, Bessie Smith sang a song.
 The song, called Backwater Blues, describes the five days of rain that subsequently inundated the Music City.

 #### Clip 5 | "O, Cumberland River" (Lindsey Fox)
-* Description: [Forthcoming when Old Crow Medicine Show CD is purchased]
+* Description: Old Crow Medicine Show sings about the Cumberland river flood of 1926. [description is being edited]